-The Preserve Manager - San Diego will be responsible for managing several preserves in San Diego County that have been permanently protected for conservation purposes.
+The Preserve Manager - San Diego (Preserve Manager) will be responsible for managing several preserves in San Diego County that have been permanently protected for conservation purposes.
 That initial portfolio of Preserves - Rattlesnake Mountain (Santee), Sky Ranch (Santee), Woodridge (Lakeside), and Blossom Valley Summit (Blossom Valley) - are all owned and managed by CNLM.
 These Preserves include habitat types such as coastal sage scrub, southern mixed chaparral, and coast live oak woodland.
 The species that command the stewardship focus on these preserves include coastal California gnatcatcher, Cleveland's goldenstar, coast live oak, and barrel cactus.
 Other significant species that reside within this portfolio include orange-throated whiptail, Rufous-crowned sparrow, coast horned lizard, and southern mule deer (See CNLM website for more information on these preserves).
+In addition to managing their own portfolio of Preserves, the Preserve Manager will-as part of the conservation teamwork with other CNLM staff on some other preserves as reasonable for best efficiency.
+In particular, there will be collaborative management among the team of San Diego Preserve Managers for some preserves near the City of Carlsbad.

 CNLM has a deep conservation history in San Diego County with some of our first preserve acquisitions here as well as there being more CNLM preserves in San Diego County than in any other county in California.
 The number of CNLM preserves is also an indicator of the rich diversity in species encountered and the opportunity to contribute significantly to wildlife corridors, research on particular species of concern, and climate resilience considerations.
-The new Preserve Manager will join the San Diego conservation team that includes currently three other preserve managers and rangers.
-In addition to managing their own portfolio of Preserves, the Preserve Manager will-as part of the conservation team-work with other CNLM staff on some other preserves as reasonable for best effective and efficiency.
+The new Preserve Manager will join the San Diego conservation team that includes currently three other preserve managers and two rangers.